sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Make sure to save your database at this point, either by clicking the button with floppy disk icon or going to Database > Save database.

+If you're moving to KeePassXC from another password manager, you'll likely want to convert your existing database into a KeePass database (a .kdbx file).

+The easiest way to do this is to export your previous database to a CSV file (stands for Comma Separated Values-- this file will be _unencrypted_, so be careful with it), then, in KeePassXC, go to Database menu > Import > "Import from CSV file..."
+Once it's all imported and your new KeePass database is all set and you save it, you'll very likely want to delete the unencrypted CSV file.

 ### Logging in to Reddit

 OK now let's actually use KeePassXC to log in to Reddit.
 KeePassXC has a few ways to do this-- we'll start with the simplest.